AutomationPaperlessAll Industries

 The Bottom Line: Paper Has No Place on the Modern Shop Floor

-The manufacturers who will lead their industries in the next decade are not the ones with the newest machines.
-They are the ones with the clearest visibility into the machines they already have.
-Going paperless with real-time machine monitoring is not a technology project.
+Whether you manufacture auto components, run a technocasting unit, operate a printing press, or build cranes — the manufacturers who will lead their industries are the ones with the clearest visibility into the machines they already have.
+Going paperless is not a technology project.
 It is a competitive strategy.

 #PaperlessManufacturing#MachineMonitoring#Industry40#SmartFactory#OEE#AutoParts#DieCasting#PrintingIndustry#CraneOEM#IIoT#DigitalTransformation#WhereFy#MadeInIndia#ManufacturingIndia